 Hi, I'm Cherry Wu!

-So why Product Design + Urban Design?
+So why UI/UX Design + Urban Experience Design?

 Being born and raised amongst the culturally stimulating alleys of Taipei and iconic skyscrapers of Hong Kong, my love for creative expression naturally merged with a newfound passion for urbanism and interactive storytelling which led me into the realm of experience design.